 Forest restoration, Thailand

-We're supporting a project in Thailand that gets villagers involved in restoring and caring for the tropical forests on their doorstep.
+Eden supported a project in Thailand to get villagers involved in restoring and caring for the tropical forests on their doorstep.

-This valuable work with the Thai Forest Restoration Research Unit is not only preserving species but creating livelihoods and helping reduce landslides.
+This valuable work with the Thai Forest Restoration Research Unit was designed to not only help preserve species but to create livelihoods and help reduce landslides.

 A culture and ecology under threat

 Doi Suthep-Pui National Park, in north-west Thailand, attracts over three million people annually.
 It's an important cultural centre, home to both a Buddhist temple and the royal family’s winter palace.
 The place is also internationally renowned as a biodiversity hot-spot, boasting over 600 tree species and 300 bird species.